A few thoughts on a recent one-off adventure: a tomb in the Lowlands in a place called the Valley of the Drowned Kings.

 The entire party was almost taken out.
 By three goblins.
 How does this even happen?
 It came down to the last exchange of blows by the last standing party member (the thief!).
 It could have gone either way but fortunately the goblin went down, his head crushed by a swan-shaped ladle.
-The newbies didn't get to experience a TPK in their first time ever playing.
+The newbies we're saved from a TPK in their first time ever playing.

 There was some rudimentary healing in the goblin cave, which was good since the fake cleric's healing spells didn't work for some reason ("the gods are not answering" explained the assassin in the priest's robes).

 The evening ended with the party victorious, the dungeon entrance discovered, and adventure ahead.

 But we all know session two won't end well.

 A Few Bits on the World: